 Stanley believes the next price move will be driven by the US CPI report.
 “If we see core CPI rise above 4% year-on-year, that could be negative for gold.
 But I expect CPI to ease slightly and that could provide an opportunity for bulls,” he said.

 On the other hand, Bob Haberkorn, senior commodities broker at RJO Futures, sees downside risk next week: “If gold falls below $2,000 an ounce, the precious metal could return to $1,950 an ounce and possibly even beyond that.”
-Bob Haberkorn emphasized that the short-term direction of gold will really depend on inflation data.
+Bob Haberkorn stressed that the short-term direction of gold will really depend on inflation data.

-Meanwhile, Mark Leibovit - publisher of VR Metals/Resource Letter said he still sees gold prices likely to fall in the near future.
+Meanwhile, Mark Leibovit, publisher of VR Metals/Resource Letter, said he still sees gold prices likely to fall in the near future.

 World gold price listed on Kitco is at 2,024.4 USD/ounce.